id3as/elm-spa-template/README.md

 (As an aside, if you do have the circualr reference it compiles just fine but crashes when you load the SPA with the generated Javascript referencing the array the line before it sets it - fair enough really!)

+# Todo

+* Build to .js with an Index.html that pulls in all the CSS etc